 Many students are eligible.
-This includes those who haven't obtained the grades required to secure their place as well as those who've applied later, received no offers or don’t wish to take the place they’ve been offered.
+This includes those who haven't got the grades required to secure their place as well as those who applied later, got no offers or don’t want to take the place they’ve been offered.

-UCAS applications received after the deadline, or students who miss their grade target, will be automatically entered into Clearing.
+UCAS applications received after the deadline, or students who miss their grade target, are automatically entered into Clearing.

 Those who haven't yet applied to any universities can also apply through Clearing once they have their results.
 However, you'll need to have completed a UCAS application to use Clearing.

-If you haven't yet applied, apply online now via UCAS Apply.
+You can apply online through UCAS Apply.
 Don't forget you'll need a reference as well as your personal statement.